 - 96.B.II.
 The criteria for assessing promotion to the rank of Full Professor are: - a.
 Teaching Effectiveness a sustained record of successful and effective performance as a university teacher at all levels including advising and supervision of undergraduate and graduate students (as appropriate for the candidate and their academic unit). - b.
-Research, Scholarly and/or Creative Work a significant record of sustained and productive research, scholarship, and/or creative achievement as appropriate for the field of expertise, including published work assessed by peer review that has resulted in national and preferably international recognition and high standing in the discipline or field of expertise as defined in the criteria developed by the candidate's unit(s).
-Success in obtaining external grants, industrial research and development contracts shall also be recognized.
+Research, Scholarly and/or Creative Work a significant record of sustained and productive research, scholarship, and/or creative achievement as appropriate for the field of expertise, including published work assessed by peer review that has resulted in national and preferably international recognition and high standing in the discipline or field of expertise as defined in the criteria-guidelines developed by the candidate's unit(s).
+Success in obtaining external grants, industrial research and development contracts shall also be recognized. - Service to the University, the Profession and Society a significant record of service to Carleton University (and other institutions where appropriate), such as administrative and committee duties and other professional activities which contribute to the operations or the public stature of the University; - d.
+Where there is a significant record of service to the profession and society relevant to the mission of the university and the employee's disciplinary expertise, such as but not limited to extension activities; consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities which contributes to further the University's mission of service to society, this shall be recognized.